EpiCache: Episodic KV Cache Management for Long-Term Conversation on Resource-Constrained Environments: Introduction

 \section{Introduction}

-Large language models (LLMs)~\citep{gpt3,yang2025qwen3,touvron2023llamaopenefficientfoundation,jiang2023mistral7b} have significantly extended their context lengths, with LLM-based AI assistants now capable of processing millions of tokens~\citep{reid2024gemini,llama4}.
+Large language models (LLMs)~\citep{gpt3,yang2025qwen3,touvron2023llamaopenefficientfoundation,jiang2023mistral7b} have significantly extended their maximum context lengths, with LLM-based AI assistants now capable of processing millions of tokens~\citep{reid2024gemini,llama4}.
 This capability enables assistants to leverage extensive dialogue histories when generating responses, producing personalized and contextually coherent outputs~\citep{openai2024gpt4technicalreport,claude3anthropic}, which are central requirements for conversational AI applications~\citep{FU202214}.

-Long Conversational Question Answering (LongConvQA) is the task of answering a sequence of user questions grounded in extended interaction histories, where sessions span hundreds of turns and multi-session interactions unfold over days or weeks.
-Recent work has formalized LongConvQA in both human-human conversations and user-AI assistant interactions~\citep{maharana-etal-2024-evaluating,lee2025realtalk,wu2025longmemeval}.
-While most current systems rely on external memory modules~\citep{Zhong_Guo_Gao_Ye_Wang_2024,mem0}, the challenge of sustaining such long contexts under strict memory budgets remains largely unaddressed.
+To benchmark whether assistants can leverage long conversational histories, recent work has formalized Long Conversational Question Answering (LongConvQA) using both human-human conversations and user-AI assistant interactions~\citep{maharana-etal-2024-evaluating,lee2025realtalk,wu2025longmemeval}.
+In this setting, an assistant must answer a sequence of user questions grounded in dialogue histories spanning multiple sessions over days or weeks.
+Most existing systems tackle LongConvQA by maintaining a retrieval-based memory bank that incrementally summarizes and stores conversation content and retrieves relevant entries for each query~\citep{Zhong_Guo_Gao_Ye_Wang_2024,mem0,pan2025secom,tan-etal-2025-prospect}.
+However, such systems rely on repeated API-based LLM calls to maintain the memory bank and do not bound memory usage at inference time, limiting their applicability to resource-constrained environments.

-To bridge this gap, we study how to enable LongConvQA under constrained memory by designing a Key-Value (KV) cache control framework.
+We study how to enable LongConvQA in resource-constrained environments by designing a Key-Value (KV) cache management framework.
 The KV cache stores the Key and Value states of each token for reuse in auto-regressive generation, but its size grows linearly with context length, creating severe challenges in extended conversations.
-For instance, in multi-day dialogues between user and assistant~\citep{wu2025longmemeval}, the KV cache of LLaMA3.2-3B exceeds 7GB after only 30 sessions—larger than the size of the model parameters.
-This underscores the importance of cache management for deploying conversational AI system under resource-constrained environments.
+For instance, in multi-day dialogues between a user and an assistant~\citep{wu2025longmemeval}, the KV cache of LLaMA3.2-3B exceeds 7GB after only 30 sessions—larger than the size of the model parameters.
+This underscores the importance of cache management for deploying conversational AI systems on resource-constrained devices such as smartphones, where memory usage is strictly limited~\citep{alizadeh-etal-2024-llm, liu2024mobilellmoptimizingsubbillionparameter}.